wp-statistics/wp-statistics/readme.txt

 Update add-ons DataPlus, Advanced Reporting, and Mini-Chart to the latest version.

 == Changelog ==
+= 14.15.6 - 2025-11-09 =
+- **New:** Introduced a refactored background-process migration system and removed legacy AJAX migrations.
+- **New:** Updated the Single Visitor page and added an "Other Visits" section.
+- **Enhancement:** Converted the Visitor Columns migrator into a background process, added a progress notice, and introduced a "Data Migrations" section on the Optimization page.
+- **Enhancement:** Linked 404 report items directly to the Single Resource page.
+- **Fix:** Fixed unknown location link issue in Visitor Information.
+- **Fix:** Resolved chart display issues with non-Gregorian dates.
+- **Fix:** Fixed external link detection for accurate outbound tracking.
+- **Fix:** Corrected the label displayed for selected filters on the Link Tracker page.

 = 14.15.5 - 2025-09-21 =
 - **Enhancement:** Added date range validation on report pages.
 - **Enhancement:** Improved compare style and number formatting in "At a Glance" widgets.